 The interview process takes anywhere between 1 day to 3 weeks, depending on the job profile and interview stages.

-Usually, we found, there are three interview stages.
+Usually, I found, there are three interview stages.

 - Case Study – You are given a case study on the basis of which you have to create PPT.
 You have to show analysis and logical skills effectively.
 This section has both subjective and objective questions.
 You might be asked questions about your profile.